 Have you ever wondered how your phone knows which way you’re holding it?
-You can thank a gadget called an accelerometer.
+You can thank a gadget called an accelerometer for that.
 It pulls off its little magic trick by sensing a change in gravity and recalculating its orientation, much like your inner ears.

 As you can tell by the name, the accelerometer device measures acceleration forces, both static and dynamic.
 Static usually refers to a continuous force, like gravity.
 And dynamic means movements like tilting or turning your phone.